 1. Oil the Vegetables Lightly

 Vegetables dry out when they hit the heat without a little oil.
-Before putting the veggies on the grill, toss them with a light coating of oil.
-Don’t use too much-it not only adds unnecessary calories, but dripping oil causes flare-ups and greasy flavors.
+Before putting veggies on the grill, toss them with a light coating of oil.
 Plus, tossing them in oil helps your seasoning stick more uniformly.
+Just don’t use too much, as it adds calories, and you don’t want dripping oil on a grill!

 2. Know Proper Cook Time and Prevent Burning